vjavle28/sailbot/src/content/guides/guide-connect-supabase.md

 ---
-title: Set up Supabase with Netlify template
+title: Set up Supabase database
 ---

-In this guide we’re going to install and configure the Supabase Netlify extension, create Supabase project and fill the database with data.

-## Set up Supabase database

 1. Create Supabase account at [Supabase.com](https://supabase.com).
 2. After signing up to your Supabase account, click New project from your dashboard.
 Select your organization, give the project a name, generate a new password for the database, and select the us-east-1 region.